 These tips on how to keep synthetic hair from tangling are quite simple, nothing complicated.

-As long as you do all these religiously, you’ll have a better chance at never crossing paths with those dreaded tangles again.
+As long as you do all these religiously, you’ll have a better chance of never crossing paths with those dreaded tangles again.